 I’ve shared bits and pieces of our story, but never too much for fear that someone reading would see me on Sunday… but after seven years of diving full into ministry with my husband, some parts of me have grown thicker skin (well kind of).
+In writing this I’m sharing from a place not just of marriage and ministry tips, but in hopes another pastor’s wife will learn from these lessons.

 I wasn’t all too keen on the idea of coming into ministry, especially since I still wasn’t sure how I felt about church after some deep church hurt only a few years before.
 And no, not the kind that results in difference of doctrine or someone said something I didn’t like…much deeper than that.
 So when my husband had a dream, and then knew that God was calling him back to where the source of my pain was, I questioned him and most definitely God.
 If God cares so much, then why?
 If God wants me to still like church, then what the hell is this?
 To be quite frank, it was extremely tough for me.
 Torn between what God was speaking to Mike and the anxieties that I knew would come with being a part of ministry once again had me in a roller coaster of emotions…not to mention I was very pregnant.